princessyreltapales-code/pricess_portfolio/README.md

 # About Me
-* I'm a BSIT (Bachelor of Science in Information Technology) student with a strong interest in exploring the world of technology and continuous learning.
-I enjoy discovering new skills and applying them both in school and in my hobbies.
-Outside academics, I like creating digital art, playing online games, and being active in volleyball.
-I value friendship, creativity, and growth in everything I do.
+*Hi I'm Syrel Tapales BSIT (Bachelor of Science in Information Technology) student with a strong interest in exploring the world of technology and continuous learning.  playing online games and Badminton.
+I value friendship, creativity, and growth in everything I do
 # Portfolio Section
 * Home
 * About Me